What is a Security Audit?

 o Any industry or regulatory standards or benchmarks you apply to your subscriptions.

-• Monitoring the state of your Azure virtual machines, networking, and applications.
+Monitoring the state of your Azure virtual machines, networking, and applications.

-• Providing a list of prioritized security alerts, including alerts from integrated partner solutions.
+Providing a list of prioritized security alerts, including alerts from integrated partner solutions.
 It also provides the information that you need to quickly investigate an attack and recommendations on how to remediate it.

 Intelligent Security Graph

 Intelligent Security Graph provides real-time threat protection in Microsoft products and services.
-It uses advanced analytics that link a massive amount of threat intelligence and security data to provide insights that can strengthen organizational security.
+It uses advanced analytics that links a massive amount of threat intelligence and security data to provide insights that can strengthen organizational security.
 Microsoft uses advanced analytics—processing more than 450 billion authentications per month, scanning 400 billion emails for malware and phishing, and updating one billion devices—to deliver richer insights.
-These insights can help your organization detect and respond to attacks quick.
+These insights can help your organization detect and respond to attacks quickly.